 In 2008 alone, the IFRC responded to 623 disasters worldwide.

-The IFRC has its Disaster Relief Emergency Fund, totaling $15 million per year, to use for pre-emptive action.
-The rest of the organization’s funding is raised in response to specific events.
+The IFRC has its Disaster Relief Emergency Fund, totalling $15 million per year, to use for pre-emptive action.
+The rest of the organisation’s funding is raised in response to specific events.

 The Red Cross has won the Nobel Peace Prize FOUR times 1917, 1944, and 1963 as well as the award to Henry Dunant in1901.